sonata-nfv/son-catalogue/README.md

 rake yard
 ```

-from here you can use the yard server to browse the docs from the source root:
+From here you can use the yard server to browse the docs from the source root:

 ```sh
 yard server
 ```

-and they can be viewed from http://localhost:8808/
+And they can be viewed from http://localhost:8808/

 ### Run Server